SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 The Industrial Revolution led to a massively shrinking world.
+It brought with it the invention of railroads, steamboats, and the telegraph, which "rapidly became as conventional a presence in the nineteenth century as the cell phone is today" (gelvin).